princemuel/kanban-task-manager/README.md

 - [React](https://reactjs.org/) - JS library
 - [Next.js](https://nextjs.org/) - React framework
 - [Tailwind CSS](https://tailwindcss.com/docs) - For composing component styles using utility classes

-### The challenge (Situation)

-View the User Stories at the [User Stories Markdown File](./user-stories.md)

-### Expected Behaviour (Tasks)

-- Boards
-  - Clicking different boards in the sidebar will change to the selected board.
-  - Clicking "Create New Board" in the sidebar opens the "Add New Board" modal.
-  - Clicking in the dropdown menu "Edit Board" opens up the "Edit Board" modal where details can be changed.
-  - Columns are added and removed for the Add/Edit Board modals.
-  - Deleting a board deletes all columns and tasks and requires confirmation.
-- Columns
-  - A board needs at least one column before tasks can be added.
-If no columns exist, the "Add New Task" button in the header is disabled.
-  - Clicking "Add New Column" opens the "Edit Board" modal where columns are added.
-- Tasks
-  - Adding a new task adds it to the bottom of the relevant column.
-  - Updating a task's status will move the task to the relevant column.
-If taking on the drag and drop bonus, dragging a task to a different column will also update the status.

 ## Author